jw2249a/2017-bayes-audit/2017-code/README.md

 During an audit, data may be augmented or improved somehow.
 We use a file naming scheme that doesn't overwrite older data.

-This is done by making date and times part of the file name.
-For example, we might have a file name of the form

-    ``DEN-2017-07-02-05-22-11.csv``

-to record the votes from a sample from the paper ballot collection with pbcid DEN.
+This is done by interpreting part of the filename as a "version label".
+When looking for a file, there may be several files that differ only the version label portion of their filename.
+If so, the system uses the one with the version label that is (lexicographically) greatest.
+The version label is arbitrary text; it may encode a date, time, or some other form of version indicator.

+When the system searches for a file in a given directory, it looks for a file with a filename having a given "prefix" (such as "data") and a given "suffix" (such as ".csv").
+A file with filename

+    ``data.csv``

+matches the search request, but has no version label (more precisely, a zero-length string as a version label).
+A file with filename

+    ``data-v005.csv``

+also matches the search request, but has ``"-v005"`` as the version label (for that search).
+Similarly a filename:

+    ``data-2017-11-07.csv``

+as ``"-2017-11-07-08"`` as its version label for this search.

+Note that version labels are compared as **strings**, not as **numbers**.
+For good results:
+* For numbers, use _fixed-width_ numeric fields, since the comparisons are lexicographic.
+Don't be bitten by thinking that ``"-v10"`` is later than ``"-v5"`` -- it isn't!
+* For dates, used fixed-field numeric fields for each component, and order the fields from most significant to least significant (e.g. year, month, day, hour, minute, second), as is done in the ISO 8601 standard, so lexicographic comparisons give the desired result.

+Note that having no version label means having the empty string as the version label, which compares "before" all other strings, so your first version might have no version label, with later versions having increasing version labels.

+Within a directory, if two or more files differ only in their version labels, then the file with the greatest version label is operative, and the others are ignored (but may be kept around for archival purposes).

+In our application, version labels are used as follows.
+When an audit sample is augmented, a new file is created to contain **all** of the sampled ballot data (previously sampled, and the new data as well).
+The new file is given a version label that is greater than the previous version label.

 If this sample is augmented, the above file is not changed, but a new file with a later date is just added to the directory.

-Within a directory, if two files differ only in the date or time, then the later file is operative, and the earlier one is ignored (but kept around for archival purposes).

 ###  Directory structure